Great-Sun-Group/credex-core/docs/deploy/deployment_process.md

 2. **Pre-deployment Checks**:
    - Runs the `pre_deployment_check.sh` script to check for existing resources and prepare for deployment.
+   - Sets the `use_existing_resources` map based on the presence of existing resources.

 3. **Terraform Workspace Management**:
    - Uses the `manage_workspaces.sh` script to create and select the appropriate Terraform workspace for the target environment.

+4. **Import Existing Resources**:
+   - If existing resources are detected, runs the `import_existing_resources.sh` script to import them into the Terraform state.

-4. **Terraform Plan and Apply**:
+5. **Terraform Plan and Apply**:
    - Runs `terraform plan` to preview changes.
    - If changes are detected, runs `terraform apply` to apply the changes.

-5. **Application Deployment**:
+6. **Application Deployment**:
    - Deploys the application using the information from Terraform outputs.

-6. **Post-Deployment Tests**:
+7. **Post-Deployment Tests**:
    - Runs post-deployment tests to verify the application's functionality.

-7. **Cleanup Process** (Optional):
+8. **Cleanup Process** (Optional):
    - If enabled, runs the `cleanup_orphaned_resources.sh` script to identify and remove orphaned resources.

-8. **Deployment Logging**:
+9. **Deployment Logging**:
    - Logs the deployment details for future reference.

 ## Handling Existing Resources

-When deploying to an environment with existing resources:

-1. For automatic deployments (pushes to `stage` or `prod`), the `use_existing_resources` flag is set to `true` by default.
-2. For manual deployments, you can choose whether to use existing resources when triggering the workflow.
-3. The pre-deployment checks will identify existing resources.
-4. The state import script will import these resources into the Terraform state if necessary.
-5. Terraform will then manage these existing resources, making only necessary changes.
+The deployment process now uses a map structure for `use_existing_resources`, allowing granular control over which resources to create or use existing ones:

+- The `pre_deployment_check.sh` script detects existing resources and sets the `use_existing_resources` map accordingly.
+- Each resource in the Terraform configuration checks its corresponding key in the `use_existing_resources` map to determine whether to create a new resource or use an existing one.
+- This approach provides flexibility in managing infrastructure across different environments and deployment scenarios.

 ## Post-Deployment Verification